Bad Tourism Conditions in the Mountains - Novinite.com - Sofia News Agency

 Bad Tourism Conditions in the Mountains

-Tourism » Be a reporter: Write and send your article Expats.bg All Are Welcome!
-Join Now!

 The conditions for tourism in the mountains are bad.
-This was reported by the Mountain Rescue Service (PSS) at the Bulgarian Red Cross, quoted by FOCUS News Agency.
+This was reported by the Mountain Rescue Service (PSS) at the Bulgarian Red Cross, FOCUS News Agency reported.

+The temperatures in the mountains are negative, with the coldest being in the area of Botev Peak - minus 13 degrees.
+There is thick fog and strong wind in the Central Balkan region, which makes the weather unsuitable for hiking.

+There have been no reported incidents with tourists during the past 24 hours.

 - » Nikolina Angelkova: Bulgarian Tourism Continued its Sustainable Development in 2019